superchordate/rshiny-template-auth/README.md

   - Click Show key, copy into `.env` as `RECAPTCHA_API_KEY`
   - Click Close and Save

-* In global.R, set `invisible_recaptcha = TRUE`.

 * This may require extra setup when publishing to the web.
 The server must be authenticated with reCAPTCHA and your google project.
 I expect this will be automatic if using Google Cloud Run on the same project, but it might be tricky on other publishing platforms.
 See https://cloud.google.com/recaptcha/docs/authentication for more information.

-TODO: these steps may not be necessary when importing directly.
+**TODO: these steps may not be necessary when importing directly, and it only really makes sense to add it for MFA since we aren't allowing user registration. **

 ## Multi-Factor Authentication

 Ultimately, passwords aren't enough to protect sensitive data<sup>[4](https://techcommunity.microsoft.com/blog/microsoft-entra-blog/your-paword-doesnt-matter/731984)</sup>.
 It is smart to also require MFA on your accounts.

 This template makes it easy to add multi-factor authentication via SMS.
-Full instructions from Google are at https://cloud.google.com/identity-platform/docs/web/mfa.
+MFA will be required for all users who sign into your app, including those that sign in with Google.

 * MFA requires reCAPTCHA, so follow steps for reCAPTCHA Setup above.
 * Go to https://console.cloud.google.com/customer-identity/mfa and click "ENABLE".
 * Add your phone number under "Phone numbers for testing (optional)"
 * Go to https://console.firebase.google.com/ > Build > Authentication > Settings > SMS region policy > Allow United States > Save.

+## New User Registration

+New user registration is not (yet) handled in this template.
+This can be easily done with the client-side Firebase Auth JS module, but then any bot could create many accounts.

+Any valid method would need to happen on a server and include reCAPTCHA, email verification, and identity provider idToken verification.
+Running this on the server requires using the [Firebase Admin SDK](https://firebase.google.com/docs/admin/setup) which is not available in R. There is an approach I think would work, using the admin SDK in a cloud function running within the same project.
+However, this would complicate the project.

+I expect a small number of users so I am OK adding the users myself and as a result have chosen not to include this as a feature in my template.

 ## On the Web